-Pathways Vermont Community Center supports young adults, aged 18-34, who are at risk of contact with crisis services due to mental health distress, addiction or trauma – but are not accessing traditional support services.
+Pathways Vermont Community Center supports adults who are at risk of contact with crisis services due to mental health distress, addiction or trauma – but are not accessing traditional support services.

 Formally known as the Wellness Co-op, Pathways Vermont community Center (PVCC) opened it’s doors in May 2012 and has been a valued resource for individuals seeking community and alternative resources for mental wellness.